xrdocs/ncs5500/_tutorials/egress-ipv6-acls-on-ncs5500.md

 We can see for database **EGRESS_ACL_IPV6** the entries are not increasing.
 The entries are only increasing for the database **RCY_ACL_L3_IPV6**.
 This is because actual match entries are added only at **RCY_ACL_L3_IPV6**.
 This is very important to understand during debugging or verifying the outputs.
 Other thing to remember is, if the same ACL is applied to multiple egress interfaces, match entries and different kinds of TPIDs will increase as per number of interfaces.
 While the entries for the recycle channel will only increase when the interfaces are in different NPUs.

-## Link Utilization due to recycle

-Since the packet is scheduled twice by the DSP’s E2E schedule, a maximum of 50% link utilization will be supported as, bandwidth for the recycle channel will be set to be 50% of core bandwidth.

 ## J2 Enhancement